 The award of $1,000 is given every other year, and is intended to recognize and encourage translations from South Asian languages into English.
 Translations will be judged by their aesthetic quality and contributions to the field of South Asian studies.
 Special consideration will be given to innovative work that reaches a wide audience.
-Books published in 2015 or 2016 are eligible for the prize which will be announced at the AAS annual conference next spring.
+Please note that books published in 2017 or 2018 are eligible for the prize, which will be announced at the AAS annual conference next spring.

 Ramanujan Prize Committee:

 - Tony Stewart (chair), Department of Religious Studies, VU BOX 351585, Vanderbilt University, Nashville, Tennessee 37235